feature-flow/twotieredkanban/doc/valuenator.rst

   The goal of this is to support stand-ups where people don't talk about what they're working on, because it's apparent on the board.

-  Instead, the stand-up is a chance for address issues, like blocked work or pile-ups in the process, which should also be apparent on the board.
+  Instead, the stand-up is a chance to address issues, like blocked work or pile-ups in the process, which should also be apparent on the board.